Effective from 1st

 and / or thermal insulation

 .
-This includes products that can achieve g values of 0.60 or lower, as stated in the simplified method.
+This includes products that can achieve g values of 0.60 or lower, as stated in the simple method.

-If using the dynamic thermal analysis method to predict overheating risk, the methodology set out in CIBSE TM59 'Design methodology for the assessment of overheating risk in homes' should be followed.
+If using dynamic thermal analysis modelling to predict overheating risk, the methodology set out in CIBSE TM59 'Design methodology for the assessment of overheating risk in homes' should be followed.
 This approach may be useful for conversions, more complex dwellings and those where significant areas of glazing are proposed.

 If you have any questions on changes and what the implications might be for glass, please complete our online contact form